NaathySz/Basic-commands-configurable/README.md

 * **sm_basiccmds_site 1/0** - Enable/Disable !site commands (0 = Disable, 1 = Enable)

 You can put the links you want in translations folder, change colors and messages.
-The plugin will generate a cfg file with the cvar to enable/disable welcome message.
-0 = disable / 1 = enable
+The plugin will generate a cfg file with the cvars.
 ***
 ### Commands
 All basics the servers need